Otto Warmbier's parents respond to Trump: Kim Jong Un responsible for son's death

 "I really don't think it was in his interest at all," he added at a press conference following the collapse of a nuclear summit in Hanoi.

+"After a shameful trial, the dictatorship sentenced Otto to 15 years of hard labor before returning him to America last June, horribly injured and on the verge of death," Trump said at the time.
+He asked the emotional Warmbiers to stand up for applause, and called them "incredible people."

+"You are powerful witnesses to a menace that threatens our world, and your strength truly inspires us all.
+Thank you," he said to them.

-Trump's statements were met with backlash from both sides of the aisle.
+Trump's Thursday remarks were met with backlash from both sides of the aisle.

 Last year, an American judge ruled Warmbier's parents were entitled to more than $500 million in damages from North Korea's government.